Nockebybanan: Lines

 Nockebybanan has a single line (line 12) with ten stops, running from Nockeby to Alvik in Bromma borough.
-At Alvik metro station, passengers can use the cross-platform interchange provided to change to the Stockholm metro green line (lines 17, 18 and 19), or they can change to Tvärbanan (line 30 and 31) at lower level platforms.
+At Alvik metro station, passengers can use the cross-platform interchange provided to change to the Stockholm Metro's Green Line (lines 17, 18 and 19), or they can change to the Tvärbanan (lines 30 and 31) at lower-level platforms.
 The tramway is separated from roads, but has some level crossings.
 The journey time from Alvik to Nockeby is 14 minutes, with service intervals varying between 6 minutes in the morning and evening peaks, and 20 minutes during the evening and weekend.
 Typical weekday traffic is around 11,800 boarding passengers (as of 2019).